 On the surface, it seems like such a simple question right?
 Who am I?
 But how do I take the question?
-Do I take it at a surface level and say my name is Sara, that I’m nineteen and in my second year of university, pursuing a degree in English and Education?
+Do I take it at a surface level and say my name is Sara, that I’m twenty and in my second year of university, pursuing a degree in English and Education?
 Come on, is that really what you want to know?
 I don’t know you, but as a general rule people want the motives.
 The whys.
 The things that you wouldn’t know just by looking at me.
 Well…okay.

 I’m a writer.
 I consider it a full time occupation, no question.